Bixie/Zoolander-ZOOcart-iDEAL/README.md

 Payment engine for Zoolanders ZOOcart.

-Thanks to http://www.ideal-checkout.nl, wich engine is integrated in this plugin.
+Thanks to http://www.ideal-checkout.nl, which engine is integrated in this plugin.